mahee96/RecyclerViewTest/README.md

        is 100-8-2 = 90 times.
        This property is significant in implementation of the RECYCLERVIEW Class itself to limit over-recycling when we have reached end of source data either direction.

+     9. Now in UI Thread(MainActivity) we need to get the reference to the RecyclerView Container(using findViewbyId) in activity_main.xml or manually inflate a new ViewGroup which contains a recyclerView as child and anchor its reference locally.
+    10. Set our new recyclerView's Adapter to a new instance of custom RecyclerView.Adapter using mRecyclerView.setAdapter(custom Adptr)
+    11. Create a new LayoutManager from the available types(LinearLayoutManager/GridLayoutManager/StaggeredGridLayoutManager or your own designed LayoutManager) and register this LayoutManager instance to the recyclerView using mRecyclerView.setLayoutManager(layout manager)
+    12. Optionally set mRecyclerView.setHasFixedSize(true) for optimization if using fixed size recyclerView.
+For Application such as
+        GMAIL which retrives TONS of mails this can be set to FALSE as the getItemCount() method will be returning new values, which has been modified to reflect new SOURCE data count if more available (ex: dynamic fetching of mails from server).

 Click Events:

     1. Since each ViewHolder item has a direct relationship to the actual ViewGroup whose child views we are interested in